 Item 10b was changed from 'The enormous field ahead of them was filled to the brim with beautiful poppies.' to 'The Blib did not use a pencil to draw Ben.
-He used a small stick covered in honey.'
+He used a small stick covered in honey.
 Consequently, the intended inference went from 'poppies are red' to 'honey is golden yellow.'
 Four new pictures were created for this new item.
 These four pictures were then rated again by five children (mean age = 9.60 years, SD = 0.89, 3 females) and five adults (mean age = 25.80 years, SD = 11.71, 1 female), none of which had previously participated in the study (these new participants were also asked to provide a difficulty and plausibility rating for the new pictures).
-The new children identified the target correctly 80% of the time, filler 1 correctly 100% of the time, filler 2 correctly identified 80% of the time, filler 1 was correctly identified 80% of the time, filler 2 100% of the time, and filler 3 was correctly identified 100% of the time.
+The new children identified the target correctly 80% of the time, filler 1 correctly 100% of the time, filler 2 correctly 100% of the time, and filler 3 correctly 80% of the time.
+The new adults correctly identified the target 100% of the time, filler 1 was correctly identified 80% of the time, filler 2 100% of the time, and filler 3 was correctly identified 100% of the time.

 Item 14a was changed from 'However, they were trapped.
 There was no way out.
 The thick walls of rock were completely solid.' to 'The people in this place wore tops made from elastic.
-Elastic is quite stretchy.'
+Elastic is quite stretchy10.'
 Consequently, the intended inference went from 'rocks are hard and inflexible' to 'elastic is flexible and stretchy.'
 Four new pictures were created for this new item.
 These four pictures were then rated again by five children (mean age = 9.40 years, SD = 0.55, 2 females) and five adults (mean age = 22.40 years, SD = 3.58, 3 females), none of which had previously participated in the study (these new participants were also asked to provide a difficulty and plausibility rating for the new pictures).
-The new children identified the target correctly 100% of the time, filler 1 was identified correctly 80% of the time, filler 2 80% of the time, and filler 3 was also identified correctly 80% of the time, filler 2 80% of the time, and correctly identified filler 3 100% of the time.
+The new children identified the target correctly 100% of the time, filler 1 was identified correctly 100% of the time, filler 2 80% of the time, and filler 3 was also identified correctly 80% of the time.
+The new adults correctly identified the target 100% of the time, filler 1 80% of the time, filler 2 80% of the time, and correctly identified filler 3 100% of the time.

-&lt;sup>9 These item was also evaluated to ensure they evoked the target inference using the methodology outlined in Stage 1.
+9 These item was also evaluated to ensure they evoked the target inference using the methodology outlined in Stage 1.